 Nigerian Garden Egg Sauce recipe

 - Set a pot on medium heat, add in the oil.
-Wait 2 minutes then add in the onions.
-Blanch the onions until translucent
+Wait 2 minutes then add in the onions. fry the onions until translucent

-- Add in all the other ingredients.
-Reduce the heat to minimum, cover and simmer the sauce.
+- Add in all the other ingredients except the fish.
+Reduce the heat to medium and simmer the sauce for 10 minutes

-- Add the crushed garden eggs into the sauce, combine.
+- Add the crushed garden eggs and fish into the sauce, combine.
 Taste and adjust for seasoning.
-Simmer for another 7-10mins.
+Simmer for another 2-3 minutes.

 Serve with boiled yam.
 Enjoy!!